Select the Economic Data tab to tap into the St. Louis Fed’s FRED database

 Why, you ask?
-Interest rates—and the differentials between short-dated and long-dated ones—can give you a hint as to where the economy is headed.
+Interest rates—and the differentials between short-dated and long-dated ones—may give you a hint as to where the economy is headed.
 And closer to home, changes in the yield curve can affect your household balance sheet, from the interest you earn on your savings to the payments on your mortgage, to any floating-rate loans you might have.

 In “normal” conditions, the yield curve chart is positive-sloping, with shorter-dated maturities yielding less than longer-dated ones (see figure 1).
-This higher interest rate for longer-dated securities compensates investors for higher risks—for example, over time, inflation can erode the real value of long-term bonds payments.
+This higher interest rate for longer-dated securities compensates investors for higher risks—for example, over time, inflation can erode the real value of long-term bond payments.

 FIGURE 1: THINK POSITIVE.
 A “normal” yield curve chart is positive-sloping from left to right across maturities.
 For illustrative purposes only.

 Sometimes that curve flattens out or even turns negative-sloping.
 Many analysts point to an inverted yield curve as a sign of coming economic malaise because it could signal investors’ shift from stocks and other riskier investments to the relative safety of the U.S. bond market.

 Plus, the banking system relies on a positive-sloping yield curve.
 Banks pay interest on shorter-term deposits like checking accounts and CDs while collecting interest on mortgages, auto loans, and other long-term commitments.
 So an inverted yield curve puts pressure on the financial system.
 One of the lessons from the 2008 financial crisis is that pressure on the financial system can mean pressure on the economy.

 So the yield curve—and changes between points on the curve—are worth keeping an eye on.
 There are at least three ways to track yield curve spreads on the thinkorswim® platform.

 1. Economic Data Tab